 Bob serves as Director of Ministries at Christ Presbyterian Church in Nashville, TN.
 Before joining CPC’s pastoral team in August 2012, he served as Executive Director at Southwood Presbyterian Church in Huntsville, AL since 2006.
 Prior to entering full-time ministry, Bob worked as Chairman and CEO of Boston-based MSL Corp.; as President and COO of SCI Corp., in Huntsville; as Eastern Region President for Solectron Corp. in Charlotte; and as Senior Executive-Site General Manager for IBM in Charlotte.
 Bob holds a bachelor’s in math from Westminster College (New Wilmington, PA) and is certified in Crown Financial Ministries.
 Bob co-founded a small creamery business in Charlotte with his wife, Rose.
 They are the parents of four daughters.

-ERIC ASHLEY, WEST END COMMUNITY CHURCH
+RACHEL CRENSHAW, WEST END COMMUNITY CHURCH

 Sarah Puryear, Coordinator, St. George's Episcopal Church